mmann1123/pyGIS/pygis/_build/html/_sources/docs/d_raster_crs_intro.md

 ### Translate is a "map"
 Now here's the magic, our new `translate` matrix can be used to easily find the coordinates of any cell based on its row and column number.
-To see how if works, we are going to multiply our `translate` matrix by `(row_number, column_number)` to retrieve the coordinates of that cell's upper right hand corner.
+To see how if works, we are going to multiply our `translate` matrix by `(column_number, row_number)` to retrieve the coordinates of that cell's upper right hand corner.
 Essentially, `translate` "maps" row and column indexes to coordinates!
 OMG!
 This is fun... ok kidding, but it's useful.

 Let's see how we can calculate a few coordinates (upper left) based on the visual examples below: